 Imbolc - Winter (2008)

 Ohio-based ambient project with a melancholic, atmospheric sound, somewhat related to the dungeon synth genre.

 Cool Haptics (2014) (EP)

-Brooklyn-based Electronic trio of Mark Dwinell, George Bennett and Sophie Lam.
+Brooklyn-based Electronic trio of Mark Dwinell, George Bennett and Sophie Lam, sometimes helped by John Also Bennett.
 Mark also plays guitars in a band called Bright, but here it's all kosmische floating synth bliss with some motorik rhythms thrown in.